 Deep in Sheep

 I introduce “Auntie Mame in Boots” the grandmother who successfully ran the family sheep ranch while trying to live as madcap as Auntie Mame, the main character in her favorite movie.
 Her daughters, embarrassed by their mother’s wild antics, want her remembered as “just a regular mom.”
 Her granddaughters, including me, love her because she gave us permission to break all the rules.
-Her daughters don’t want to talk about the gin bottles hidden here, there and everywhere.
-The granddaughters admit the problem but love the attitude.
+Her daughters don’t want to talk about the gin bottles hidden here, there, and everywhere.
+The granddaughters admit the drinking problem but love the attitude.
 Stories depend on who’s telling them.
-That raises another question: Am I looking for the truth or something else?
+That raises another question: Am I looking for the truth about my family or something else?

 No Matter Where You Roam

 I go home.
 My mother hates my version of our history.
 She thinks I’m making heroes of the three generations of women who ran our family ranch.
 She views the women—herself included—as trapped.
 “What were they going to do?
 They were all widowed so young,” she tells me.
 By the numbers, she’s right.
-My mother, my grandmother, and my great grandmother were widowed at a young age—my mother was the youngest.
-She and I can agree on that much, but almost nothing else.
+My mother, my grandmother, and my great grandmother were all widowed at a young age—my mother was the youngest.
+She and I agree on that but almost nothing else.
 Am I obliged I tell the stories her way?
 Or am I free to take from our shared history what I need/want?
 Is there an honesty issue involved in this?
 Or are the stories wiser than both of us?

 The Family Photo Album